NicholasChua/that-socs/README.md

 ![AbuseIPDB API Key](readme_media/ai_api_key.png)

+### AlienVault OTX

+1. Register for a free AlienVault OTX account: [https://otx.alienvault.com/users/sign_up](https://otx.alienvault.com/users/sign_up).
+2. Once registered and logged in, navigate to your profile by clicking on your username in the top-right corner and selecting `My Profile`.
+3. On the profile page, click on the `API Key` tab to view your API key.
+Click on the `Copy to Clipboard` button to copy your API key.

 ### .env File Setup

 **`Warning`**: Do not share, upload, commit, or otherwise expose your API keys to the public.
 This can lead to unauthorized access and usage of your API keys.
 The `.env` file is used to store your API keys in a secure manner, and has been added to the `.gitignore` file to prevent accidental exposure.